-One of the most crucial elements of any personal injury case is proving the severity of the injury.
+One of the most crucial elements of any Long Island Personal Injury Lawyer is proving the severity of the injury.
 In settlement negotiations, this just means convincing an insurance company that if they do not settle, a jury will likely award more money.
 In a trial, however, nothing is as effective as visual evidence that a jury can relate to and understand.

 Magnetic Resonance Imaging (MRI) technology has been around since 1977, and it is well-recognized as the gold standard for identifying spinal injuries and traumatic brain injuries, many of which cannot be detected through x-rays.
 However, it can be difficult for a typical juror to fully comprehend what is being shown on an MRI.
 Much of the value of an MRI is in its interpretation by an experienced radiologist or other expert who understands what to look for.
 Today, however, we are fortunate to have yet another new technology that takes MRI evidence to a new level – Diffuse Tensor Imaging (or “DTI”).